seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 - Tracks which physical unit the vertices are in (options for common metric and imperial units)
 - Blocks individually guarded against file corruption by CRCs to enable extraction of remaining good data if one block is damaged
 - Supports representing edges as an edge list, parent pointers, or a path graph, saving space while retaining generality
-- Advisory fields to tell you the number of connected components and the graph structure (currently GRAPH or TREE, if there are multiple components this would mean a forest of trees)
+- Advisory fields to tell you the number of connected components and the graph structure
-- Allows up to 2^16 - 1 additional vertex attributes (e.g. radius, cross sectional area, vertex type, etc)
 - (Single-Part) Attributes header is located at the end of the file to enable efficient appending of more vertex attributes on POSIX systems
 - Efficiently support both vertex and edge attributes
 - Support optional octree spatial index